 3 Initial Data Splitting

 In the previous chapter, Figures 2.10 and 2.11 described various operations for the development and evaluation of ML models.
 We’ve also emphasized that “the right data should be used at the right time.”
 If the same samples were used for many different purposes, we run the risk of overfitting.
-Illustrated in ?sec-overfitting, this occurs when the model over-interprets irreproducible patterns in the modeling data that don’t happen in any other data set.
+Illustrated in Chapter 9, this occurs when the model over-interprets irreproducible patterns in the modeling data that don’t happen in any other data set.
 As a result, the model performance statistics are likely to be very optimistic and give us a false sense of how well the model works.
 If the model were evaluated on a separate set of data (that does not have abnormal patterns), performance would look considerably worse.
 Because of potential overfitting, the modeler must decide how to best utilize their data across different operations.

 This chapter will examine how we can appropriately utilize our data.
-Except in Section 3.7, we’ll assume that each data set row is statistically independent of the others.
+Except in Section 3.8, we’ll assume that each data set row is statistically independent of the others.
 Before proceeding further, we’ll introduce an example data set used in multiple chapters.

 3.1 The Ames Housing Data